If one finds an exceptional arch and wishes to pursue a possible official naming of the arch and placement on a Topo Map contact,

 “Opinions differ on how to measure arches. the dimensions used at this web site are the greatest width and height of the opening below or behind the span of rock.”

-PHOTO AT LEFT WITH DOWNWARD LOOKING VIEW SHOWING MINIMUM 3’0 OPENING DIMENSION
+PHOTO AT RIGHT WITH UPWARD LOOKING VIEW SHOWING MINIMUM 3’0 OPENING DIMENSION FROM BEHIND THE ABOVE ARCH.
+WIDTH CAN BE ANY DIMENSION WITH LENGTH BEING 3'0+

 HEIGHT MEASUREMENT TAKEN FROM THE FRONT OF THE FACE BOTTOM SIDE TO WHERE THE VERTICAL LINE INTERSECTS THE FIRST HORIZONTAL PLANE